aventine-hub/neruda/README.md

 *Refactored for best practices by validating HTML and CSS using W3C Markup Validation Service.

 *Optimized design for 8 screen sizes (desktop and mobile) using Responsively app, flexbox, and media queries.

+*Ricardo Eliécer Neftalí Reyes Basoalto, better known by his pen name and, later, legal name Pablo Neruda, was a Chilean poet-diplomat and politician who won the Nobel Prize for Literature in 1971.